-single hop multiple hops infrastructure (e.g., APs) host connects to base station (WiFi, WiMAX, cellular) which connects to larger Internet host may have to relay through several wireless nodes to connect to larger Internet: mesh net no infrastructure no base station, no connection to larger Internet (Bluetooth, ad hoc nets) no base station, no connection to larger Internet.
-May have to relay to reach other a given wireless node MANET, VANET
+single hop multiple hops infrastructure (e.g., APs) host connects to base station (WiFi, WiMAX, cellular) which connects to larger Internet host may have to relay through several wireless nodes to connect to larger Internet: Mesh Net no infrastructure no base station, no connection to larger Internet (Bluetooth, ad hoc nets) no base station, no connection to larger Internet.
+May have to relay to reach other wireless nodes.
+MANET, VANET